-Architectural practices share experiences, knowledge and strategies, as we all work out how to manage during the pandemic.
+Architectural practices share experiences, knowledge and strategies, as we all work out how to manage during disruptive times.

 Mentoring case study – SJB